 Looking for the best Bible Studies for Women?
-Here are 10 great topical, book and daily Bible study books you’re sure to love!
+Here are 10 great topical studies, women’s Bible study books, and daily Bible study books you’re sure to love!

-If you’ve read the Equipping Godly Women website for any length of time now, you know that I’m a huge believer in daily Bible study.
+If you’ve read the Equipping Godly Women website for any length of time now, you know that I’m a huge believer in daily Bible study for women.

 Whether that means simply learning how to read the Bible every day, or you actually take the time to dive in deep and learn how to study the Bible, I’m a huge believer in making daily Bible study a priority.

 In fact, I even created a Quiet Time Planning Guide to help busy Christian women just like you get in the habit — no matter how busy you are!